sgraden/vpc/api-summary.md

 {:tip: .tip}
 {:download: .download}

-# Summary of Supported APIs for VPC Beta
+# Summary of Supported APIs for IBM Cloud VPC Beta

 Here is a comprehensive list of REST APIs that are supported in the VPC Beta release.